cloudfoundry/garden-runc-release/README.md

 Assuming you have configured a Concourse and installed Ginkgo, you can run all the tests by executing `FLY_TARGET=<your concourse target> ./scripts/test` from the top level `garden-runc-release` directory.

-Note: The concourse-lite VM may need to be provisioned with more RAM If you start to see tests failing with 'out of disk' errors.
+Note: The concourse-lite VM may need to be provisioned with more RAM if you start to see tests failing with 'out of disk' errors.

 #### Integration tests